gthvn1/xcpng-cli/README.md

 - **rustyxe** is an attempt to write the Xen API command interface in Rust.
 This is the very beginning.
 We are able to send the login XML-RPC and received the credentials.
   - `RUST_LOG=debug cargo run`
+  - Todo
+    - [x] get credentials
+    - [ ] get information about hosts
+    - [ ] get more info
+    - [ ] use some curses to be able to display and navigate through information

 ## Run on your machine